bcgit/bc-lts-java/README.md

 LTS_JDK15 -- Java 15 Home

 Variables must point to the equivalent of JAVA_HOME for each of those Java JDKs.

-The build script does a sanity test on the presence of those variables, it does not validate they are set to a valid value, and you may experience other errors if they are set incorrectly.
+The gradle (7.6.xx) build script does a sanity test on the presence of those variables, it does not validate they are set to a valid value, and you may experience other errors if they are set incorrectly.

 Running gradle build without setting a variable, will result in an error similar to: